 A key part of the IPO process is securing subscribers for shares or other securities either before or as part of the IPO.
 Strategic investors provide valuable interim capital to companies on route to a listing and lend credibility to an offer encouraging further institutional and public interest.
 These investments may occur in advance of the listing (“pre-IPO”) or alternatively the investor may agree to commit to acquiring part of the IPO shares on the commencement of dealing of a company’s shares (“cornerstone”).
 Investments may be made in ordinary shares or in other securities such as convertible bonds or preference shares.

-The Listing Rules do not deal specifically with pre-IPO investments.
-The Exchange has in the past based its decisions on whether to allow the terms and conditions of particular pre-IPO investments to survive listing on whether they meet the requirements of Listing Rules 2.03(2) and (4) of the Main Board and Rules 2.06(2) and (4) of the Growth Enterprise Market (GEM).
+The HKEX Listing Rules do not deal specifically with pre-IPO investments.
+The HKEX has in the past based its decisions on whether to allow the terms and conditions of particular pre-IPO investments to survive listing on whether they meet the requirements of HKEX Listing Rules 2.03(2) and (4) of the Main Board and Rules 2.06(2) and (4) of the Growth Enterprise Market (GEM).
 These Rules require that the issue and marketing of securities is conducted in a fair and orderly manner and that all holders of listed securities are treated fairly and equally.
-The Listing Committee has published Listing Decision Series 36, 55 and 59 relating to pre-IPO investments.
-For further information on these decisions, please see our newsletter of 3 November 2010 which is available here.

-Clear days exclude the day the pre-IPO investment is completed, the day the listing application form is submitted and the first day the applicant's securities are traded.
-Pre-IPO investments are considered to be completed when the funds involved are irrevocably settled and received by the applicant.
-Exceptional circumstances may exist where it is acceptable for pre-IPO investments to be offered on terms more favourable than those offered to investors at the IPO stage, but the Exchange retains the discretion in giving exceptions to individual cases based on their own facts and circumstances.
+Clear days exclude the day the pre-IPO investment is completed, the day the listing application form is submitted and the first day the applicant’s securities are traded.
+Pre-IPO investments are considered to be completed when the funds for the underlying shares are irrevocably settled and received by the applicant (in the case of an issue of shares by the applicant) or existing shareholders (jn the case of an issue of shares by existing shareholders).